Applications

 Freelance platform verification · professional service marketplaces · DAO contributor vetting · medical licensing for telehealth · legal practice verification · engineering license attestation.

-→ proof ✓ // institution hidden · grade hidden · identity hidden
+→ signed attestation ✓ // institution hidden · grade hidden · identity hidden

-→ proof ✓ // institution hidden · grade hidden · identity hidden
+→ signed attestation ✓ // institution hidden · grade hidden · identity hidden

 prove eligible = true